What Are Internal Links In SEO?

 3. User Experience

-Internal links are an effective way to improve the user experience of your website by helping visitors gain easy access to relevant and exciting content.
-For example, a link on the buyer’s guide to the relevant product pages for the same product will direct users efficiently to that page.
-They won’t have to search for it separately on Google.
+Internal links are an effective way to improve your website’s user experience by helping visitors easily access relevant and exciting content.
+For example, a link on the buyer’s guide to the relevant product pages for the same product will efficiently direct users to that page, so they won’t have to search for it separately on Google.

 User Experience Flow